- When should I apply for the Professional Semester?

 What will I be asked at the interview?

-You will be asked questions about your education courses, your essay, your experience working with children, and your attitudes about teaching, and current educational issues.
+You will be asked questions about your education courses, your essay, your experience working with children, and your attitude about teaching, and current educational issues.

 How will I know if I have been accepted to the Professional Semester?